- Full access to lecture course, including abstract, kits, and other accessories

 Applicants do not need to apply separately for these but should indicate on the registration form if they wish to be considered.

 Selection of awardees is handled directly by the organizers.
-Priority is given to participants of any nationality working in laboratories in Croatia, Czech Republic, Estonia, Greece, Hungary, Italy, Malta, Lithuania, Poland, Portugal, Slovakia, Slovenia, Spain and Turkey, as well as from EMBC Associate Member States Chile, India, Singapore and Taiwan.
+Priority is given to participants of any nationality working in laboratories in Croatia, Czech Republic, Estonia, Greece, Hungary, Italy, Lithuania, Luxembourg, Poland, Slovenia and Turkey, as well as from EMBC Associate Member States Chile, India, Singapore and Taiwan.
 More information is available on the EMBO Travel Grants' page.

 Child care grant